o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 A transaction of a client can traverse multiple components and servers in a system and analysing what happen in a distributed system can be hard.

-To solve this issue, OpenTelemetry provides specifications, instrumentation and exporters to collect traces and export them to backends without too much effort.
+To solve this issue, OpenTelemetry provides specifications, instrumentations and exporters to collect traces and export them to backends without too much effort.

 Instrumentation can be manual or automatic.

-The automatic instrumentation can be really verbose due too the number of framework used in the observed application and testing the output of such configuration before pushing the conf directly to production is a good idea to avoid hammering the backend or simply having high and large traces which might not be useful.
+The automatic instrumentation can be really verbose due too the number of frameworks used in the observed application and testing the output of such configuration before pushing the configuration directly to production is a good idea to avoid hammering the backend or simply having high and large traces which might not be useful.

 ### Profiling
 Profiling is the old new signal since before OpenTelemetry or simply observability tools exist, profiling was still there to solve performance issues.